 Flowering perennials for every season

 What could be prettier than having a garden in bloom all year long?
 You, too, could have one.
-All you need is some information about flowering periods, how many hours of sun your garden receives, and the heights of the plants.
+All you need is some information about flowering periods, how many hours of sun your garden receives, and the heights of the flowering perennials.

 Once the winter hibernation is over, what we want to see is new signs of life in the garden.
 It’s time for the early-flowering perennials to show off their beautiful flowers – they just can’t wait to announce the coming of spring.
 Next come the summer-flowering perennials to brighten up the garden, and then the ones that add sparkle to an autumn garden.
 Did you know that some perennials even flower in the winter?
 To make it easier for you, we’ve selected the prettiest ones for every season.